Rental assistance Newark and Essex County New Jersey.

 La Casa de Don Pedro – Low income residents, as well as seniors or the disabled, can apply for rent assistance and get advice on dealing with potential evictions.
 Dial 973-483-2703 or visit 23 Broadway, Newark, NJ 07102.

 Newark Emergency Services – This government agency only covers the greater city of Newark area.
 Both security deposits and ongoing rent is provided.
-Dial the office at 800-696-7063 or visit 982 Broad Street, Newark, New Jersey.
+Dial the office at (973) 639-2100 or 800-696-7063 or visit 982 Broad Street, Newark, New Jersey.